bmckercher/Docker-MAS/README.md

 2) Update your hosts file and add `127.0.0.1 mas`

    On a MAC or Linux machine the hosts file is /etc/hosts
-  > Note if you are using Windows 7 or non-beta version of docker in MAC you will need to run `docker-machine ip` to get the ip address of the docker machine.
+  > Note: If you are using Windows 7 or non-beta version of docker in MAC you will need to run `docker-machine ip` to get the ip address of the docker machine.
 See [Getting the IP Address of the Docker Instance](#GetIP) for more info.

 3) Start creating apps.
 Login using the *'admin'* user with password *'password'*